dwyl/learn-flutter/guides/deployment.md

 The app uses
 [**environment variables**](https://github.com/dwyl/learn-environment-variables)
-to know which URL it should connect to.
+to know which URL the `Flutter` app should connect to.

-The app uses the [`String.fromEnvironment()`](https://api.flutter.dev/flutter/dart-core/String/String.fromEnvironment.html) to fetch these variables.
+The app uses the [`String.fromEnvironment()`](https://api.flutter.dev/flutter/dart-core/String/String.fromEnvironment.html) function to fetch these variables.
 Therefore,
 we need to
 **specify the values of these environment variables when creating the release bundle**.